 I really love the Montessori By Mom materials and curriculum.
 I definitely recommend Montessori By Mom for parents looking for a simple and fun way to start using Montessori at home.

-Montessori By Mom is offering $10 off to new subscribers with the coupon code AFFDECH!
 Montessori By Mom is based in the U.S., but there’s even international shipping!
 Montessori By Mom also has a Montessori By Mom store where you can buy single toolboxes, activity sets, single items and refills, and printables and videos!
-You can connect with Nathan and Teresa on Facebook, Twitter, Google +, and YouTube (where you can see their public videos, including a Montessori By Mom subscription sample).
+You can connect with Nathan and Teresa on Facebook, Twitter, and YouTube (where you can see their public videos, including a Montessori By Mom subscription sample).
 They also have a blog with more helpful information.
+Montessori By Mom runs the Montessori By Mom Family (Facebook group), too, “as a way way to support anyone interested in providing children with a Montessori experience.
+We also want our customers and fans to be able to connect with us and each other!”